Learnware-LAMDA/Learnware/docs/workflow/submit.rst

 -------------

-In order to better match users with learnwares suitable for their tasks, we do need the information of your training dataset.
+In order to better match users with learnwares suitable for their tasks, we need the information of your training dataset.
 Specifically, you need to provide a statistical specification stored as a json file, e.g., ``stat.json``, which contains statistical information of the dataset.
 This json file is all we required regarding your training data, and there is no need for you to upload your own data.

-Statistical specification can have many implementation approaches.
+There are multiple approaches to generate statistical specification.
 If Reduced Kernel Mean Embedding (RKME) is chosen to be as statistical specification, the following code snippet provides guidance on how to build and store the RKME of a dataset: